 This article will cover each tab included on this admin page, but you can also skip ahead using the following navigation links.

 This tab includes basic information about the petition.
-From the top of this page, you can see:
+Starting at the top of this page, you can see:

 - Petition creator and campaign admin information: The first section of this page deals with information about the petition creator and other campaign admins.

 - To view a user's full profile, click their name.

 - To send an email to the user, click their email address.

 - To change the campaign admin, click Switch User.
 (This will remove the current petition creator's access and update the petition creator information shown on the petition page.)

 - To add an additional admin (who will have access to all of the petition creator tools), click Manage Additional Campaign Admins.